mathiasertl/django-ca/docs/source/quickstart_from_source.rst

 *****

-You can now finally start the uWSGI application server and the Celery worker (omit ``django-ca`` service if you do not intend to run a webserver):
+You can now finally start the uWSGI application server and the Celery worker (omit ``django-ca`` service if you do not intend to run a web server):

 .. code-block:: console